 If you are looking for an environment-friendly juice option, reconstituted juice may not be the product for you either, especially when you consider the huge amounts of energy (in the form of fuels which could otherwise be conserved) that is spent in the processing, transportation, and reconstitution of the juice.
 The world does not need another product that contributes to global warming.
 All in the name of juice that essentially tastes the same to its freshly squeezed counterpart.

-When choosing a juice, it is always best to stick the organic variety.
-They will only contain natural preservatives such as citric acid, and offer a higher concentration of vitamins, minerals and phytonutrients.
+When choosing fruit juice in your local supermarket, it is always best to stick to the organic variety.
+They will only contain natural preservatives, such as citric acid, and offer a higher concentration of vitamins, minerals and phytonutrients.
 Organic juices are also free of cancer-causing pesticides often used to produce genetically modified crops, and contain no added sugar, colours or additives.

 It is easy to squeeze oranges with an orange juice squeezer.
 When you squeeze the juice, remove the seeds, but think about putting the pulp back into the juice.
 Without the pulp, orange juice can be just a bland juice.
 With the pulp, it is a natural product and the pulp contains flavonoids, which is another health benefit of natural orange juice.

-Apples and other hard fruits are harder to make juice out of, but juicers are available and a juicer may be a good idea to buy because you know you will always be getting the nutrients that are in the fresh fruit.
+Apples and other hard fruits are harder to make juice out of, but juicers are available and worth investing in to ensure that you get the nutrients that are in the fresh fruit.

 While vitamins may be added to reconstituted fruit juice, their potency may be called into question.
 Natural fruit juices have natural vitamins, whereas vitamins added to reconstituted fruit juices may not have the potency of natural vitamins.

-Fruit juice made from fresh fruit is nutritious, but what about having natural fruit?
-Natural fruit contains many substances that are good for health and natural fruits can be a good substitute for fruit juices.
+Fruit juice made from fresh fruit is nutritious, but what about having natural fruits?
+Natural fruits contain many substances that are good for health and natural fruits can be a good substitute for fruit juices.
 Apples, oranges, bananas and other fruits are best eaten whole and can have even more benefits than fruit juice.

 For one thing, natural fruit contains fibre, which can be removed when making juice.
 The fibre helps digestion and natural fruits have many important qualities: